manumafe98/Vbnb/Readme.md

     docker-compose up --build
     ```

+## Web Setup

+1. Log in as admin with the credentials added to the `.env` file

+2. Then we recommend to use the images on [assets](./assets/) or similars to setup the categories, characteristics and listings

+   > Note: ensure characteristics and categories are png icons, you can obtain them from [Iconify](https://icon-sets.iconify.design/)

+3. Ensure to add the `All` category as it acts as a **filter cleaner**

 Note: The Docker Compose file uses the environment variables defined in the `.env` file.
 Ensure all required variables are properly set before running the containers.

 For more detailed information on setting up and using these services, please refer to their official documentation: